 And for the adults, we had a submarine sandwich station with plenty of organic veggies to choose from:

 Check back every Monday for new posts, including more info on green products and DIY toys.

-And if you like what you see here, check out my Amazon Author page for my picture books and YA novel, and my blog posts on The Huffington Post.
+And if you like what you see here, check out my Amazon Author page for my picture books, (including 12 Indian language books for kids, The Booger Fairy and Nishi Goes to India), and The Chosen One, my YA novel.
+You can also click here to see my blog posts on The Huffington Post.